HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/persistent_volumes.md

 ## Digital Asset Management

-The Digital Asset Management (DAM) application requires one (1) PV for storing binary asset data.
-This persistent volume is shared between all Digital Asset Management Pods.
-The PV used must be `ReadWriteMany (RWX)`.
+The Digital Asset Management (DAM) application requires one PV for storing binary asset data.
+This persistent volume is shared between all Digital Asset Management pods.
+The PV used must be configured as `ReadWriteMany (RWX)`.

-## Persistence Nodes
+## Persistence nodes

-All Persistence Node Pods work with `ReadWriteOnce` (RWO) persistent volumes because there is no sharing of storage between the Pods.

-Therefore, the minimum required amount of PVs is one per Persistence Node.
+All persistence node pods work with `ReadWriteOnce` (RWO) persistent volumes because there they don't share storage among the Pods.
+Therefore, the minimum required number of PVs is one per persistence node.

 ## License Manager

 The License Manager uses one `ReadWriteOnce` (RWO) PersistentVolume per Pod to store information and logs about the counted sessions.

-## Remote Search
+## Remote search

-Remote Search requires one persistent volume for storing the profile (called `prs_profile`) with the type `ReadWriteOnce` (RWO).
+Remote search requires one persistent volume for storing the profile (called `prs_profile`) with the `ReadWriteOnce` (RWO) type.

-Remote Search is limited to only one Pod, therefore, requires one PV for that Pod.
+Remote search is limited to only one Pod.
+Therefore, the service requires one PV for that Pod.

 !!! note
-    Refer to **[PersistentVolumeClaims](../../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_persistent_volume_claims.md)** on how to set up the `PersistentVolumes` and `PersistentVolumeClaims`.
+    Refer to **[PersistentVolumeClaims](../../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_persistent_volume_claims.md)** to learn how to set up the `PersistentVolumes` and `PersistentVolumeClaims`.